1 min read

 - Dr Paul Newton, Research Chair, Ofqual

 The Nuffield Foundation is open to applications for research and development projects that seek to improve the design and operation of social policy across the three broad domains of Education, Welfare and Justice.
-Our next outline deadline is 16 March 2018.
-The full application timetable can be found here.
+Visit our Funding page for more information.